Why attend this course?

 This course complies with the requirements and recommendations made by the GDC, Resuscitation Council UK and the CQC.

-This short course will provide you with the knowledge and skills to manage a medical emergency within the dental Practice.
+The course is run in accordance with the RCUK guidance and that of the GDC and CQC.
+This course gives practical hands on experience using simulated scenarios and role play that delivers the skills and confidence to manage a situation in real life.
 You will also gain confidence in using your own medical equipment and drugs in a number of simulated emergency scenarios.

 The course is very practical in nature and candidates will work in small groups to assess and treat a simulated emergency in the dental chair or waiting room.
 The instructor plays the patient role and is a very convincing patient!